novaquark/PlanIt/CONTRIBUTING.md

 Note : 1d is 8 working hours

+## How to work

+For the project locally, and work on a task.
+Once you are satisfied with your code and the code quality has reached sufficient level, publish your branch to your repo, then start a Pull Request from your repo to the origin (this repo).
+Github UI on your front page should have the "Do you want to create a pull request?" button.

 ## Contact

 You can contact the team in the issues section, or on LinkedIn